JohannesBuchner/BXA/doc/xspec-analysis.rst

-BXA/Xspec
+Xspec with BXA
 =======================================

+This documentation shows how to use BXA with `PyXSpec`_.

-Begin by loading bxa in a session with xspec loaded:
+Begin by importing bxa in a python session with heasoft loaded:

 .. literalinclude:: ../examples/xspec/example_simplest.py
    :lines: 4-5